A Veteran Triumph motorcycle

 veteran triumph motorcycle 1911

-It is probably the most original 1911 Triumph veteran motorcycle that exists.
+It may be the most original 1911 Triumph veteran motorcycle that exists.

 Having not been started for 10+ years, in the autumn of 2011 we filmed it returning to life, see -